joelnitta/shinyppg/README.md

 Inside the container, run `/usr/bin/shiny-start.sh` to start the shiny app.

+Attach a VS Code session to the running container (for some reason, if you don't do this, the env vars won't get passed correctly (T_T)​ ​ )

 Navigate to <http://localhost:3838/> to access the app.

 Kill the shiny-server with ctrl+c and re-run it as necessary during development to refresh with the latest code.